 When you are encoding your broadcast settings, make sure to match it with your bandwidth level.
 For example, if your upload speed is at 1 mbps then the highest bitrate should encode at is 500 kbps, because the bitrate level will fluctuate during the broadcast.
 If you exceed your available bandwidth the stream will buffer and die.
 Please review the chart below for appropriate bandwidth and broadcast settings.
 Very helpful!

 If buffering still occurs throughout your broadcast (test as early and as long as possible), try lowering the bitrate on your encoder to match with the available upload speed

 Ustream Producer offers a great feature!
 During your broadcast, keep an eye out on the frames per second (located above preview and live display box).
 It should stay between the numbers 29-30 fps.

-To help with delivery, IBM Cloud Video and Ustream also utilize a combination of quality of service (QoS) and adaptive streaming in the player.
+To help with delivery, IBM Watson Media also utilizes a combination of quality of service (QoS) and adaptive streaming in the player.
 This is setup to give the end viewer a more ideal experience.
 To read more about this technology and how it works, check out our Adaptive Bitrate Streaming white paper.

 Audio and syncing issues

 Hello Audio, Are You There?